 “The Court concludes that a stay of execution is required to permit a meaningful review,” U.S. District Judge Carol Jackson wrote.

-The state appealed both stays to the 8th U.S. Circuit Court of Appeals, which decided early Wednesday that Franklin's lawyers had not provided enough evidence to warrant a stay.
+The state is appealing both stays to the 8th U.S. Circuit Court of Appeals.

 The U.S. Supreme Court denied Franklin’s requests to step in and halt the execution.